Eric-w-H/UsingVSCodeWithECELinux/README.md

 **DO NOT PUSH A PRIVATE KEY TO GITHUB!**

-1. Open up a *local* instance of your command-line app (Terminal, Powershell, etc.) that's not a connection to the ECE Linux servers.
+1. Open up a *local* instance of your command-line app (Terminal, Powershell, etc.) that's **NOT** on a connection to the ECE Linux servers.

-    1. Use the ssh keygen utility (comes with git) to create an SSH key-pair: `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa-ecelinux-ssh`
+    1. Use the ssh keygen utility (comes with git) to create an SSH key-pair:
+    `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa-ecelinux-ssh`

+    2. **DO NOT** enter a passphrase when prompted to.
+Just hit "Enter".

 ![SSH Keygen](resources/ssh-keygen.png)